poojari1146/CaseStudy-on-Operations-Management/README.md

      1. Integrate real-time data and sales trends
      2. Use Pareto analysis to track top customers
      3. Incorporate bottom-up and top-down forecasting
-     4. Adapt to seasonality and supply-side risks
+     4. Adapt to seasonality and supply-side risks<br>

 🔄 Strategic Recommendations<br>
 - Build and stockpile critical semiconductors
 - Vertically integrate chip production (goal set for 2025)